ivanleomk/ML-Notes/A Comprehensive Overview of Large Language Models.md

 3. **Sparse Attention**: This is used to iteratively calculate the attention in sliding windows for speed gains
 4. **Flash Attention**: Better attention algorithm to optimise the memory reads and writes

+## Architectures

+Typically when we look at LLMs, we have three different configurations

+1. **Encoder-Decoder**: This processes inputs through the encoder and passes the intermediate representations through the decoder to generate output.
+2. **Causal Decoder**: This doesn't have an encoder and generates output using the decoder only
+3. **Prefix Decoder**: The prefix decoder modifies the masking mechanism of causal decoders to allow bidirectional attention on prefix tokens and unidirectional attention on generated tokens.

 ### Training LLMs

 There are a few different training approaches to working with large LLMs